-The Doctor of Juridical Science (S.J.D.) is the most advanced degree conferred by the University of Virginia School of Law.
+The Doctor of Juridical Science (S.J.D.) is a research doctorate in law and is the highest degree conferred by the University of Virginia School of Law.
 It is designed for highly qualified, independent students who wish to pursue an extended program of research under the supervision of a faculty member, leading to the submission of a dissertation that makes an original and substantial contribution to legal scholarship.

 The School of Law’s S.J.D. program is intended primarily for aspiring legal academics.
 Graduates have joined the faculty of law schools and universities in many countries, including Canada, China, Egypt, Ghana, Iceland, Ireland, Israel, Japan, Kuwait, Mexico, New Zealand, Saudi Arabia, Spain, Taiwan, the United Kingdom and the United States.
 Others have pursued careers in international organizations, governments and private practice worldwide.